Adversarial Attack Generation Empowered by Min-Max Optimization: Min-Max Across Domains

 where $t$ is an epigraph variable \cite{boyd2004convex} that provides the $t$-level robustness at each domain.

-Although the min-max problem \eqref{eq: prob0} offers a great robustness interpretation as in \eqref{eq: prob0_1_epi}, solving it becomes more challenging than solving the finite-sum problem.
-It is clear from \eqref{eq: prob0_1} that the inner maximization problem of \eqref{eq: prob0} always returns the one-hot value of $\mathbf w$, namely, $\mathbf w = \mathbf e_i$, where $\mathbf e_i$ is the $i$th standard basis vector, and $i = \argmax_i \{ F_i(\mathbf v) \}$.
-The one-hot coding reduces the generalizability to other domains and induces instability of the learning procedure in practice.
-Such an issue is often mitigated by introducing a strongly concave regularizer in the inner maximization step \cite{lutsahong18,qianzhu18}.
+In computation, the inner maximization problem of \eqref{eq: prob0} always returns the one-hot value of $\mathbf w$, namely, $\mathbf w = \mathbf e_i$, where $\mathbf e_i$ is the $i$th standard basis vector, and $i = \argmax_i \{ F_i(\mathbf v) \}$.
+However, this one-hot coding reduces the generalizability to other domains and induces instability of the learning procedure in practice.
+Such an issue is often mitigated by introducing a \textit{strongly concave regularizer} in the inner maximization step to strike a balance between the average and the worst-case performance \cite{lutsahong18,qianzhu18}.